ycm-core/YouCompleteMe/README.md

   }
 ```

-where `/path/to/virtual/environment/python` is the path to the Python used
+Here, `/path/to/virtual/environment/python` is the path to the Python used
 by the virtual environment you are working in.
 Typically, the executable can be
 found in the `Scripts` folder of the virtual environment directory on Windows
 and in the `bin` folder on other platforms.